-Chairperson, Pala Band of Mission Indians
+Chairman, Pala Band of Mission Indians

-As Tribal Chair, he played an integral role in the complex negotiations that resulted in Governor Wilson’s signing of the Pala-State Compact in 1998, a groundbreaking agreement that legalized gaming on tribal lands and helped to ensure the continued economic freedom and independence of tribes throughout the state.
+As Tribal Chair, he played an integral role in the complex negotiations that resulted in Governor Wilson’s signing of the Pala-State Compact in 1996, a groundbreaking agreement that legalized gaming on Indian lands in California.
+In 1999, Chairman Smith played an instrumental role in securing tribal agreement on the Model Compacts, which help to ensure the continued economic freedom and independence of tribes throughout the state.
 In 2004, Mr. Smith was one of five tribal leaders to work side-by-side with Governor Schwarzenegger to come to an agreement on a set of compacts that benefited both the tribes and the state of California.

 Chairman Smith has played an integral role in the progression of Pala, from establishing Pala Casino Spa Resort, providing health, vision, and dental care for all members, creating a $3 million home loan program, a $400,000 scholarship fund for higher education, Pala Library, Pala Child Care Center, Pala Fitness Center, Pala Skate Park, Pala’s Fox Raceway, Pala Transfer Station, Rez Radio, and securing 24-7 on-site ambulance, firefighter, and paramedic services, and community protection services.